 Posted on Leave a comment

-How to do Self Clean Intermittent Catheterization for Men
+How to do Self Clean Intermittent Catheterization (Men)

 Clean Intermittent Catheterization (Men) : Clean Intermittent catheterisation (CIC) is a medical technique used by patients where they need either short term catheter-based management of the urinary bladder or as a daily habit for life.
 CIC is considered the ‘gold-standard’ for medical bladder emptying.
 Intermittent catheterization can be done by the patient or a caregiver in home environment.
 CIC can be performed in both male and female patients.